ekspla/Pitot_GPS_Sensor_Logger/README.md

 ## A Demonstrative Result -- Visualizing the Effect of Drafting in Cycling --

 A pair of bicycles were used for this experiment in a day of almost no wind outdoor.
-The mesurement system was attached in front of the trailer's bicycle after the leader's bicycle following in line.
+The air speed sensor was attached in front of the trailer's bicycle after the leader's bicycle following in line.
 The distances between them were kept 1.0-1.5 m at ground speeds below 40 km/h, while a bit longer distances at above these speeds for safety reasons.
 **The effect of drafting is easily seen in the figure**; the measurement points in the correlation